ABILiLab/ProGENIE/README.md

-# 🧚🏻‍♀️ProGENIE: Predicting Gene Expression from Whole Slide Images in Prostate Cancer using Deep Learning
+# 🧚🏻‍♀️ProGENIE: Predicting gene expression from whole slide images in prostate cancer using deep learning

 ### Abstract